davepar/gcalendarsync/README.md

 ## Limitations

-Any changes made manually in the calendar will be wiped out.
+The script only syncs events in one direction, from the spreadsheet to the calendar.
+I've thought about how to go the other direction, but it's not implemented yet.
+So any changes made manually in the calendar will be wiped out.
 The spreadsheet is considered the definitive source for events.
 Calendar entries will be added, updated, and removed to make the calendar match the spreadsheet.